Curriculum

 Research 1 block

-Child Protection Team/OB 1 block
+Child Protection Team/Pediatric Ambulatory Clinic 1 block

-Pediatric Surgery 1 block
+Pediatric ED-Based Orthopedics – Trauma 1 block

 Elective* 2 blocks